SHAREHOLDER UPDATE: Halper Sad - GuruFocus.com

 PR Newswire

-National Instruments Corporation (NASDAQ: NATI)'s sale to Emerson Electric Co. for $60.00 per share in cash.
-If you are a National Instruments shareholder, click here to learn more about your rights and options.
+Prometheus Biosciences, Inc. (NASDAQ: RXDX)'s sale to Merck for $200.00 per share in cash.
+If you are a Prometheus shareholder, click here to learn more about your rights and options.

-U.S. Xpress Enterprises, Inc. (NYSE: USX)'s sale to Knight-Swift Transportation Holdings Inc. for $6.15 per share in cash.
-If you are a U.S. Xpress shareholder, click here to learn more about your rights and options.
+Charah Solutions, Inc. (OTC: CHRA)'s sale to SER Capital Partners for $6.00 per share.
+If you are a Charah shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLC may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.